vedantdhruv96/vedantdhruv96.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Spoke about the role of dissipative physics on black hole images at Columbia University :milky_way:
+Spoke about the role of dissipative physics on black hole images at Columbia University :smile: